Brain Cancer Diagnosis and Treatment Performed by Experienced Medical Professionals

 Brain cancer is the formation of one or more malignant tumors, which grow more rapidly and aggressively than benign tumors, within the brain.
 When a tumor is found in the brain, it is important to seek treatment as soon as possible, especially if the tumor is cancerous.
 Brain cancer treatment options include skull base surgery, radiation therapy, chemotherapy, or a combination of multiple treatments.
 The earlier brain cancer is discovered, the easier it may be to treat.

-Anyone experiencing the symptoms of a brain tumor, which can include headaches, nausea, memory problems, and issues with speech, vision, hearing, or balance, should speak with a physician, who may recommend one or more of the following tests for diagnosis:
+Anyone experiencing brain cancer symptoms of a brain tumor, which can include headaches, nausea, memory problems, and issues with speech, vision, hearing, or balance, should speak with a physician, who may recommend one or more of the following tests for diagnosis:

 - Neurologic exam – Testing for problems with vision, hearing, muscle strength, reflexes, alertness, and coordination caused by abnormal pressure